 Alan Gold lives in Texas.
-His novels, Stress Test and The White Buffalo, are available, like everything else in the world, on amazon.
+His novels, Stress Test, The Dragon Cycles and The White Buffalo, are available, like everything else in the world, on amazon.

 Honey, Come Home!